seapear/AffinityOnLinux/Guides/Lutris/Guide-V2.md

 ## 🧱 Requirements
 Before starting, you should have:
-- A `.exe` installer for your Affinity app (Photo, Designer, Publisher). (v3, or Affinity By Canva will auto install.)
+- A `.exe` installer for your Affinity app (Photo, Designer, Publisher) (v3, or Affinity By Canva will auto install).
-- The **Lutris client** will install via [Flathub](https://flathub.org/apps/net.lutris.Lutris) or your distro package manager.
+- **Lutris** — you can install it via [Flathub](https://flathub.org/apps/net.lutris.Lutris) or your distro package manager.
+You can check out the [download page of Lutris' official website](https://lutris.net/downloads) and follow the instructions to download and install it.
 - **winetricks** (needed for dependencies).
   ```
   sudo apt install winetricks        # Debian/Ubuntu